inductiva/inductiva/docs-sources/documentation/intro/projects.md

 True
 ```

-**NOTE:** A default project is automatically created when a new user account is added.
+**NOTE:** A 'default' project is automatically created when a new user account is added.
-Typically, the default project is named after the user's username with some random
-characters appended to it.
-This project is used when no project is explicitly used
+This project is used when no project is explicitly used in the task submission.
-in the task submission and ensures that no orphaned tasks are created.

 ## Listing existing projects